techiediaries/techiediaries/_posts/2017/2017-06-10-ionic-cordova-admob-ads.md

     }

-We have injected AdMobFree then created showAdmobBannerAds() method to show banner ads when Cordova is ready .
+We have injected `AdMobFree` and created the `showAdmobBannerAds()` method to show banner ads when Cordova is ready.

-We have passed two configuration options :
+We have passed two configuration options:

-isTesting : true to tell Admob plugin to use only test ads which is the recommended option which you are still developing your app to avoid accidental clcks that may cause problems with your Google Admob account .
+- `isTesting` : true, which tells Admob plugin to use only test ads which is the recommended option when you are still developing your app to avoid accidental clcks that may cause problems with your Google Admob account.

-autoShow : true to show banner ads immediately after creating them without using show() method .
+- `autoShow` : true, which shows banner ads immediately after creating them without using the `show()` method.

-After developing your app you need to create real ads so

-Go to [AdMob portal](https://www.google.com/admob/), click "Monetize a new app" button to create new ad unit.
+After developing your Ionic 5 app you need to create real ads, go to [AdMob portal](https://www.google.com/admob/), click "Monetize a new app" button to create a new ad unit.

-Next grab your ad pubisher id and add it to configuration options :
+Next grab your ad pubisher id and add it to configuration options as follows: